‘Y&R’ Spoilers: Ashley Fumes As She Uncovers Graham’s Secret Relative, Billy & Phyllis’ Sauna Sex

 Young and the Restless spoilers state that Dina will tell him that she was just trying to put Ashley’s mind at ease and quiet her suspicions.
 Irritated, Graham will tell Dina that he has absolutely nothing to hide.
 He won’t understand why Ashley distrusts her mother so much.
 Young and the Restless spoilers reveal that Dina will tell Graham that Ashley does not trust her because she lied to her about her paternity.
 She told Ashley that John (Jerry Douglas) was her father when he wasn’t.
 That’s why Ashley doesn’t always believe everything that Dina says.

 Ashley isn’t letting anyone pull the wool over her eyes.
-Back at Jabot.
-Young and the Restless spoilers via Celeb Dirty Laundry indicate that Ashley will tell Ravi (Abhi Sinha) that she found a retirement home form.
+Back at Jabot, Young and the Restless spoilers via Celeb Dirty Laundry indicate that Ashley will tell Ravi (Abhi Sinha) that she found a retirement home form.
 She will promptly get on the phone and pretend to be a telemarketer.
 She will make the shocking discovery that Graham has a mother and that he is paying for her room at the retirement home.
 Ashley will be furious because he lied to everyone and told them that he had no family members at all.

-Ashley has never liked being played for a fool, what do you think her next move will be as far as Graham is concerned?
+Ashley has never liked being played for a fool.
+What do you think her next move will be as far as Graham is concerned?
 How much does Dina really know about Graham’s past?
 How long will Billy and Phyllis last now that they’re bickering so often?
 Isn’t it a matter of time before Victoria takes him back again?

 [Featured Image by